PartyWumpus/C-to-befunge93/README.md

 This compiler allows for use of the GNU ASM extensions for inline befunge. (either for extra optimized code or for using special operators like `,`, `.` for output and `&`, `~` for input).

 There are two important assumptions to keep in mind when writing inline befunge:
 - The entry point is always the the top left heading right, and the exit point **must** be the top right heading right.
-All branches and similar will be moved downwards below your inline befunge, feel free to make it as long and as tall as you want.
+All compiler produced branches from the rest of your function and similar will be moved downwards below your inline befunge, feel free to make it as long and as tall as you want.
-- The bstack should be left *empty* on end, as optimizations may (although it does not yet) assume the bstack is empty.
+- The bstack should be left *empty* on end, as optimizations may (although do not yet) assume the bstack is empty.

 #### Basic asm support
 [Basic GNU asm](https://gcc.gnu.org/onlinedocs/gcc/Basic-Asm.html) can be used to insert inline befunge, although I don't see it being particularly useful without being able to access C values.